roataway/infrastructure-data/README.md

 from the public transport industry directly contribute to the repository, supplying fresh data.
 It is assumed that they are familiar with how to use spreadsheets, so CSV is appropriate because it allows them to edit it as a table.

+These details are obtained through personal observations and through interactions with RTEC staff.

 ### Route information